Board of Directors

 Debra’s business management expertise has been recognised with her being awarded the QLD Business Review Women in Business Award Winner and the Queensland Telstra Business Women’s Award Winner (Corporate Sector).

 Debra, a Fellow of both the Australian Institute of Company Directors and the Institute of Leaders and Managers, has extensive board-level experience having successfully completed the AICD course twice and held Board positions in numerous companies as Chair, Deputy Chair, and Company Secretary, including currently holding the position of Director of Townsville Hospital and Health Service and Deputy Chair of North and West Remote Health.

-Dr Richard Malone
+Dr Richard Malone (Deputy Chair)

 Born in Atherton, North Queensland, Richard was schooled on the Gold Coast and trained at Royal Brisbane Hospital.
 He moved to Mackay in 1988 and has been a principal at Ambrose Medical Group since 1989.

 During his time in Mackay, Richard has served on various school boards, the Mater Hospital Ethics committee, and sub committees.